jlgill/gillson-owui-on-azure/README.md

 ```

 > [!NOTE]
-> This first deploy uses `parConfigureFoundry=false` (default) - Foundry backend and RBAC are skipped.
-We'll redeploy with `parConfigureFoundry=true` after the spoke is created.
+> This first deploy uses `parConfigureFoundry=false` (default) - Foundry backend, RBAC, and Entra token validation use placeholders.
+We'll redeploy with `parConfigureFoundry=true` and `parOpenWebUIAppId` after the spoke is created.

 **Note the output:**